 Set the over current limit at 135A.
-From Figure 14, the bias current of OCSET pin (IOCSET) is 90uA with Rosc=13.3k $\Omega$ .
+From Figure 14 of IR3081A Data Sheet, the bias current of OCSET pin (IOCSET) is 90uA with Rosc=13.3k $\Omega$ .
 The total current sense amplifier input offset voltage is 0.55mV, which includes the offset created by the current sense amplifier input resistor mismatch.